 \section{Abstract}

 We study the boundary $L_t$ of the Milnor fiber for the reduced holomorphic germs $f:(\Bbb C^3,0) \rightarrow (\Bbb C,0)$ having a non-isolated singularity at $0$.
-We prove that $L_t$ is a graph manifold by using a new technique of carrousel depending on one parameter varying on a circle.
-Our results enable one to compare the topology of $L_t$ and of the link of the normalization of $f^{-1}(0)$.
+We prove that $L_t$ is a graph manifold by using a new technique of carrousels depending on one parameter.
+Our results enable us to compare the topology of $L_t$ and of the link of the normalization of $f^{-1}(0)$.